Buried by the Times: Reception

-According to Beckerman, "Beneath every word of Laurel Leff’s extraordinary and thorough new study of The New York Times's coverage of what we now call the Holocaust is this same desire—for the paper to be shocked and outraged beyond its very black-and-white bounds."
+According to Beckerman, "Beneath every word of Laurel Leff's extraordinary and thorough new study of The New York Times's coverage of what we now call the Holocaust is this same desire—for the paper to be shocked and outraged beyond its very black-and-white bounds."

-A review in Shofar described the book as "wonderfully detailed, dramatic account of how The New York Times deliberately underreported the Nazi rise to power, the deportation and ghettoization of millions of Jews, and the implementation of the Final Solution, Laurel Leff provokes as many new questions as she provides answers ...
-Buried by The Times is an engrossing and well documented history which reminds us, once again, of what occurs when evil is left unchecked by those with the power to intervene ... [the book] not only provides an important and little known piece of an historical puzzle, it also compels us to rethink questions of agency, responsibility, and the problematic—and often powerful—role of the media."
+A review in Shofar described the book as "an engrossing and well documented history which reminds us, once again, of what occurs when evil is left unchecked by those with the power to intervene ... [the book] not only provides an important and little known piece of an historical puzzle, it also compels us to rethink questions of agency, responsibility, and the problematic—and often powerful—role of the media."

-Historian Severin Hochberg of the United States Holocaust Memorial Museum commented that "Laurel Leff's thoroughly researched study of the way The New York Times handled stories about the persecution of Jews from 1933 to 1945 is an extraordinary work of documentation and analysis ...
-She does an especially good job of demonstrating how much credible information was in fact available to the far-flung corps of New York Times European correspondents ...
+Historian Severin Hochberg of the United States Holocaust Memorial Museum commented that Leff does "an especially good job of demonstrating how much credible information was in fact available to the far-flung corps of New York Times European correspondents ...
 It is meticulously researched, and adds greater depth to our knowledge of a subject originally addressed in Deborah Lipstadt's Beyond Belief: The American Press and the Coming of the Holocaust."

-A review in The Atlanta Journal-Constitution wrote: "Leff is not telling a tragedy or playing up irony.
-Her purpose is documentation and argument, which tends to overwhelm the narrative.
-As a veteran of newsrooms, she brings to her analysis something many media scholars lack—a common-sense understanding of how news gets produced and published.
+A review in The Atlanta Journal-Constitution wrote: "s a veteran of newsrooms, she brings to her analysis something many media scholars lack—a common-sense understanding of how news gets produced and published.
 This book, her first, can wear you down with its prosecutorial weight.
 But its point is too important to be buried by these times, when genocide and confused war aims vie with celebrity trials and pseudo-news."

-History professor Haim Genizi called Leff's book "well-researched and well-written" and stated that the book "adds to the long list of works discussing Americans' apathy toward the Holocaust."